Fortress-Wars/FortressWars-Wiki/docs/changelogs/FW-v2.0.0.md

 - Added knockback to the rockets.
 - When the barrage ability is activated and the crossbow is already loaded, the crossbow will instantly load the additional barrage rockets.

+Slime
+- Slime armor no longer mitigates anvil damage.
+- Slime armor no mitigates piercing damage by **50%** (Arrows, Bullets, and Thorns).
+- Slime armor will no longer break if the fall damage is too high
+- Slime armor will now also break if the slime armor takes blast damage above a certain threshold.
+- Reduced slime minion spawn cooldown from **90** ticks to **75** ticks.

 Soldier
 - Grenade radius increased from **2** to **3**
 - Grenades now consider line of sight when damaging enemies.